Enter your email address below and subscribe to our newsletter

 Dried anchovy, Dashima (dried kelp) / dried seaweed and water, Onion, garlic, radish, bay leaves and scallions.

-Anchovy broth uses a combination of dried anchovies, dashima and water to form the essential base.
-Dried anchovies provide that deep umami flavor, whilst dashima which is a type of dried seaweed enhances the briny essence of the broth.
-The ingredients are simmered in water and result in savory flavors.
-Anchovy broth is used a lot in Korean cooking.
+Anchovy broth combines dried anchovies, Dashima, and water to form the essential base.
+Dried anchovies provide that deep umami flavor, while Dashima, a type of dried seaweed, enhances the briny essence of the broth.
+The ingredients are simmered in water and result in savoury flavours.

 Instructions

-Note that dried seaweed was used in this recipe, which can be eaten after being cooked unlike the dried kelp, which will be removed due to its tough and fibrous texture.
+Note: Dried seaweed is used in this recipe.
+It can be eaten after being cooked, unlike dried kelp, which will be removed due to its tough and fibrous texture.

-Boil the ingredients: Prepare a pot, add water, add dried anchovy and dried seaweed.
-Boil the ingredients for ten minutes on medium low temperature.
+Boil the ingredients: Prepare a pot, add water, and add dried anchovy and dried seaweed.
+Boil the ingredients for ten minutes on medium-low heat.
 Remove the anchovy when it is finished boiling.
-If you are using the dried kelp, remove the kelp as well.
+If you are using dried kelp, remove the kelp as well.

-Avoid over boiling the ingredients.
-The broth will lose the umami flavor or even become rancid.
-Also, the dried kelp or seaweed will become slimy if it cooked for an excessively long time, it will also change in color and turn the broth murky.
+Avoid over-boiling the ingredients.
+The broth will lose its umami flavour or even become rancid.
+Also, if the dried kelp or seaweed is cooked for an excessively long time, it will become slimy, change in colour, and turn the broth murky.

-The anchovy broth can be stored in the fridge for up to 3 to 4 days.
-If you plan to freeze the broth, have them divided into individual portions.
-Some people use lots of ingredients to create complex flavors, on the other hand, the simple anchovy broth can be used when the main dish already has the ingredients added while cooking.
+The anchovy broth can be stored in the fridge for 3 to 4 days.
+If you plan to freeze it, divide it into individual portions.
+Some people use lots of ingredients to create complex flavors; on the other hand, simple anchovy broth can be used when the main dish already has the ingredients added while cooking.

 Which Country uses Anchovy Broth the most?

-Although there are many countries that use anchovy broth in their food, Korea and Italy utilized the anchovy broth the most in their traditional cuisines..
+Although many countries use anchovy broth in their food, Korea and Italy use it the most in their traditional cuisines.

 Korean RecipesDish Description

-TteokbokkiSpicy Korean rice cakes cooked in a savory sauce.
+TteokbokkiSpicy Korean rice cakes cooked in a savoury sauce.

 JjambbongSpicy seafood noodle soup with vegetables.